-Foliar mechanics reveal a well understood photosynthesis model reflecting growth (measured by height, canopy and dbh) or deference to abiotic stress resistance signaled by closing of stomata (Gururani Mohanta and Bae 2015).
-Understanding forest allometrics and their variability according to fire event proximity, elevation or topography enables a more comprehensive view of factors which affect colony advancement.
-There are few data which identify pitch pine ecophysiology and foliar nutrient storage at Mt.
+When used in concert with data on plant growth, foliar traits can provide substantial information about plant carbon and nutrient economies (Wright et al., 2004) and life history strategy (Reich 2014).
+For instance, foliar traits can reveal mechanisms underlying tradeoffs between growth and abiotic stress resistance (Gururani Mohanta and Bae 2015) that can be backed up using growth data.
+There are few data on plant traits at Mt.
 Desert island with the exception of a single study at Wonderland trail (Butak 2014).
-In that precinct, photosynthetic intrinsic water use efficiency (iWUE) measurement, calculated from carbon uptake. water lost-1 during C3 photosynthesis, is conducted to frame long-term seasonal growth.
-Previous findings suggest elevated iWUE is prevalent at higher as opposed to lower elevations (Lambers Chapin Pons 2006) and found more frequently in fire-involved as opposed to fire absent trees (Chen Wang and Jia 2017).
-To confirm these outcomes across multiple gradients, we consider differences which arise between pitch pines according to known fire history.
+In that study, photosynthetic intrinsic water use efficiency (iWUE) was conducted to frame long-term seasonal growth, but was not examined in the context of fire.
+Previous findings suggest that iWUE increases with elevation (Wang et al., 2017) and is greater in fire-involved as opposed to fire absent trees (Chen Wang and Jia 2017).
+Nonetheless, it is unclear how this increased efficiency may influence growth.

-Competition begins early across a transect of elevation and topographic gradients, with juvenile pitch pine nursing evergreen competitors.
+Juvenile pitch pine nurse evergreen competitors.
 As time passes, this counterintuitive irony untangles as intense sunlight coupled with soils infertile from root sorption thrusts pitch pine into a more enviable position.
 In both burned and unburned locales, growth or retreat to achieve escape from others is dependent on how much advantage is enjoyed in sorption of available organic and mineral deposits.
 Immediately after wildfire or prescribed fire events carbonate availability is noted (Licht and Smith 2020) as there is negligible pyrolytic consumption of Ca, K and Mg (Aber et al 1998; Kahl et al 2007).

-Biogeographical gradients may play some role in greater or lesser accumulations; recently, there is a report identifying a relation between low elevation, absence of fire and an increase in alkali cations (Kolden et al 2017), specifically in an ‘O’ soil layer (DeBano 1981).
-Perhaps, as has been suggested earlier (Butak 2014), there is a connection between an absence of fire and greater availability of solubilized minerals (Caldwell and Richards 1989) at Wonderland.
+The absence of fire may increase alkali cations (Kolden et al 2017), specifically in an ‘O’ soil layer (DeBano 1981) and perhaps, as has been suggested earlier (Butak 2014), there is a connection between an absence of fire and greater availability of solubilized minerals (Caldwell and Richards 1989) at Wonderland.
 Alternately, what is worth noting at burned sites is the impression that pyrogenic carbon deposits act as a magnet for moisture retention despite what are, reportedly, initially hydrophobic repulsion by lignocellulosic-based charcoals (Licht and Smith 2020).
 Soil moisture retention, boosted by carbonates is critical to pitch pine well-being (Licht and Smith 2020); the contrast between retention and soil history (burned or unburned), including thermal exfoliation effects (Shakesby and Doerr 2006), provides potential to further distinguish those intra-system effects.

-In fire absence, investigators seek to determine communalities and differences between populations to tease out data which support the premise that long-term benefits arise from recalcitrant charcoal still available in pitch pine stations as well as other factors consistent with supporting an hypothesis which claims superior benefits for pitch pine arising from the 1947 fire compared to those which did not.

-The objective of this study was to consider that hypothesis and evaluate multiple indices of pitch pine and soil performance at four stations representative of variations in exposure to the 1947 fire pertubation, and accompanying elevation and topographic gradients.
+Here, we used the 1947 fire on Mt.
+Desert island to examine the mechanisms underlying the impact of fire on the growth and survival of pitch pine.
+To do this, we measured growth metrics along with foliar traits and soil characteristics at four sites in a factorial fire by elevation design.
+The fours sites included a high and low elevation site that experienced the 1947 fire and a high and low elevation site that did not experience the fire.
+Specifically, we hypothesized that the growth of the individuals experiencing the fire would be greater and that this would be correlated to greater iWUE and leaf nutrition, as well as greater soil nutrition.
+The use of multiple elevations allowed us to examine the generality of the response.